Uncontested Divorce in DC

 Q: Does my attorney come to the uncontested divorce hearing with me?

-A: Yes, your attorney can attend the hearing with you so long as that has been agreed to in advance.
+A: Yes, your attorney can attend the hearing with you as long as that has been agreed to.

 Q: What happens at the uncontested divorce hearing?

 A: At the hearing, the clerk will call your case when the judge is ready.
-The judge, or an attorney, will then ask a series of questions to the filing party related to documents that were filed in court.
-If all the proper requirements have been met, then the judge will then issue your divorce order.
+The judge, or an attorney, will then ask the filing party a series of questions related to documents filed in court.
+If all the proper requirements have been met, the judge will issue your divorce order.

-Q: Does the judge review my settlement agreement at the uncontested divorce hearing?
+Q: Will the judge review my settlement agreement at the uncontested divorce hearing?

-A: It depends, based on your specific case it might make sense to have the judge review the settlement (ex. if there are custody issues), or it might be better to leave the settlement as a private agreement.
+A: It depends; based on your specific case, it might make sense to have the judge review the settlement (e.g., if there are custody issues), or it might be better to leave the settlement as a private agreement.